 Businesses will start to employ AI and machine learning security platforms alongside the proven security methods such as firewalls, spam filters and trained IT teams to adapt in-line with the hackers themselves.

-Additionally, contact centres will start implementing AI Interactive Voice Response to offer a way of bridging the gap between increasingly sophisticated cyber-attacks and the traditional high churn rate of contact centres.
+Additionally, contact centers will start implementing AI Interactive Voice Response to offer a way of bridging the gap between increasingly sophisticated cyber-attacks and the traditional high churn rate of contact centers.

-Not only will this secure the data centre, ensuring the highest levels of security can be adhered to by removing the human element of contact centre communications (a high churn rate means staff may not be as clued up on security processes as they perhaps should be), but it will also reassure customers that their payment details are not being exposed to potential thieves.
+Not only will this secure the data center, ensuring the highest levels of security can be adhered to by removing the human element of contact center communications (a high churn rate means staff may not be as clued up on security processes as they perhaps should be), but it will also reassure customers that their payment details are not being exposed to potential thieves.